wtmatlock/dtp-comparative-genomics/README.md

 > The archive `output.zip` available [here](https://doi.org/10.6084/m9.figshare.27981254.v1) contains all the outputs and plots up to the "Classifying *E. coli* sequences" section.

+## Installing software

+You will have to install the tools for this tutorial yourselves using Conda.
+As a heads up, [Panaroo](https://github.com/gtonkinhill/panaroo) prefers Python v.
+3.9, and you will need to install [Mash](https://github.com/marbl/Mash) v.
+2.1.1 to have access to the `triangle` mode.

 ## Downloading the dataset
 First, we want to download our dataset:
 ```